The best sports bars in Montréal

 Downtown and Old Montréal

 From pro sports to the Olympic Games, there’s somewhere to watch in every corner of the city, though Montréal’s biggest sports bars are located downtown.
-In the heart of the Village on Sainte-Catherine Street, find the ever-popular La Station des Sports, while nearby MVP Bar Sportif packs fans in on two floors.
-With two locations – near the Bell Centre and by the Old Port – bar and restaurant La Cage makes watching hockey, soccer, tennis, UFC matches, you name it, a favourite.
-Also near the Bell Centre, you’ll find beer specialists Bier Markt, hosting sports fans who also love a good craft beer.
+In the heart of the Village on Sainte-Catherine Street, find the ever-popular Station des Sports, while nearby MVP Sports Bar packs fans in on two floors.
+With two locations – near the Bell Centre and by the Old Port – La Cage - Brasserie sportive makes watching hockey, soccer, tennis, UFC matches, you name it, a favourite.
+Also near the Bell Centre, you’ll find beer specialists Bier Markt, hosting sports fans who also love a good craft beer and restaurant 1909 Taverne moderne welcoming groups big and small, including kids, to watch its massive screen.
+Closer to Concordia University downtown, busy La Belle & la Boeuf Burger Bar serves up a mean burger and poutine and Forum Sports Bar boasts 32 big screens, a bowling alley and billiards tables.

-Not only are Saint-Henri and Little Burgundy home to several of the city’s best new restaurants, but the Burgundy Lion pub rivals the big sports bars for its enthusiastic soccer and hockey fans, adding excellent food and drink to the whole game experience.
-Not far from there, check out retro-cool Drinkerie Ste-Cunégonde.
-Explore St-Henri further to find refreshing drinks and sports on the screen at Le Tequila Bar and creative fresh food at Grumman 78’s airy dining room, complete with a big screen for game time.
+Not only are Saint-Henri and Little Burgundy home to several of the city’s best new restaurants, but The Burgundy Lion pub rivals the big sports bars for its enthusiastic soccer and hockey fans, adding excellent food and drink to the whole game experience.
+Not far from there, check out retro-cool La Drinkerie Ste-Cunégonde.
+Explore Saint-Henri further to find refreshing drinks and sports on the screen at Le Tequila Bar and creative fresh food at Grumman '78’s airy dining room, complete with a big screen for game time.

 Robyn Fadden, blogger